OliverLysa/observatory-data-prep/README.md

 Scripts in this repository are largely written in the programming language R. Please see [here](https://rstudio-education.github.io/hopr/starting.html) for more information on running R scripts and computer software requirements.
 We use targets and renv packages for a reproducible environment, saved here.
 Files are packaged within an R Project with relative file paths used to call data inputs and functions.
 These can be most easily navigated and ran within the R Studio IDE, though this can also be done in the terminal/command line.

 The Python scripting language has also been used as part of the project in cases where it offers better performance or provides functions not otherwise available in R. Python scripts are largely presented within [Jupyter Notebooks](https://jupyter.org/install) - an open source IDE that requires installing the jupyter-notebook package in your Python environment, more information about which can be found [here](https://www.python.org/downloads/).
 In some cases, .py Python scripts are also used.
 These can be viewed and modified in a code editor such as Visual Studio Code and ran in the terminal/command line.

+## Updates

+The observatory has been designed to incorporate new data as it becomes available to help with trend assessment, monitoring and evaluation.
+On the dashboard front-end, this is achieved with scheduled content updates via Contentful.
+On the back-end, this is achieved through automated R and Python scripts for data extraction and processing, followed by automated PostgreSQL scripts for data storage.
+In R, we use the package 'cronR' to execute cronjobs in the MacOS environment, with a daily re-run schedule.
+Imported data undergoes a structure validation and content validation check to reduce risk of build failure.

 # Folder and file descriptions